amp-labs/docs/v1.0/defining-integrations/write-actions.md

 ### Method 3: using an Ampersand upload URL

 Using an upload URL is a multi-step process where you upload CSV data to the Ampersand server using a temporary signed URL, and then make a subsequent request for the bulk write.
+The max file size allowed is 150 MiB.

 #### Step 1: generate an upload URL